kciredor/kciredor.github.io/content/_index.md

 # Home

-_I am a problem solver_ with a strong ability to quickly analyze complex situations.
-I consider myself a people person and believe that not every problem requires just engineering, but also requires a people-centric approach.
-I am known for my creativity, passion, motivation, strategy, and pragmatism in my work.
+_Accelerating digital transformation_ in the Public Sector with Google Cloud as a Customer Engineer.
+Being part of the sales organization I bring the technical perspective to the conversation.

-_I love making and breaking software_, with over 15 years of experience as a software engineer specializing in DevSecOps.
-My technical expertise includes Python, Golang, Linux, Kubernetes, and currently exploring Rust.
-I also enjoy conducting security research through binary exploitation and fuzzing, as well as bug bounty hunting for website vulnerabilities.
+_Proven track record_ in software engineering and infrastructure gained at organizations such as Schuberg Philis (Mission Critical), NU.nl (High Traffic) and government entities including VNG (initiator of the Haven standard) and MinBZK.
+In-depth experience with technologies like Linux, Kubernetes, Golang, Python and Cloud.

-_I enjoy alternating between various hobbies_, including martial arts, engineering, hacking, trading, cubing, chess, reading, running, swimming and traveling.
+_Lifelong learner_ known for my creativity, passion, motivation, strategy, and pragmatism.
+I also enjoy alternating between various hobbies, including martial arts, engineering, hacking, trading, cubing, chess, reading, running, swimming and traveling.